 Titles Available for Review

 If you would like to review for Terrapin Books, send an email briefly telling us a bit about yourself.
 Once you receive confirmation, please select a title from the following list of new titles.
 We will then send you a pdf of the book.
-Once your review has been placed, we will send you a complimentary hard cover of the title you reviewed or any other Terrapin book that we have in stock.
+Once your review has been placed, we will send you a complimentary hard copy of the title you reviewed or any other Terrapin book of your choice as long as we have it in stock.
 Writing reviews is a valuable service for the poetry community.
 It is also excellent training for those who wish to eventually have their own poetry books.

 Our poets are also happy to be interviewed for journals and blogs.